-Affidavits are used to legally swear that any written statement or fact is true.
-You can use an affidavit for many reasons, such as to swear someone was born, to state an item was given as a gift, or as evidence in court.
+Affidavits, or notarized sworn statements, are used to swear that any written statement or fact is legally valid.
+You can use an affidavit for many reasons, such as to claim someone was born, to state an item was given as a gift, or as evidence in court.

 Types of Affidavits

-There are numerous types of affidavits, and all are specific to why they’re being used.
+There are numerous affidavits, all specific to why they’re being used.
 Listed below are several different types of affidavits with free, customizable legal templates:

 Attaching supporting documents that verify your assertion of facts is an effective way to give the court a clearer picture of the facts you’re attesting to.

-You’ll likely be asked to sign an affidavit at some point in your life.
+You’ll likely be asked to sign an affidavit sometime in your life.
 Acquainting yourself with possible scenarios when you might need an affidavit will help better protect your legal rights and future.

 What is an Affidavit?

-Since there are many types of affidavits with different purposes, it’s important to understand what an affidavit is and what situations you might need to use one.
+Since there are many types of affidavits with different purposes, it’s essential to understand what an affidavit is and what situations you might need to use one.

 When is an Affidavit Used?